GitoriousLispBackup/eql/README.txt

 * Qt  >= 4.6 http://qt.nokia.com/

-* Slime: any version that plays together with your ECL version (requires ECL threads)
-  NB: - the new Slime integration has been tested with ECL 12.7.1 only (new thread mode)
+* Slime: any version that plays together with your ECL version (requires ECL threads) N.B: - the new Slime integration has been tested with ECL 12.7.1 only (new thread mode)
-      - on Windows you'll need the latest ECL version from git
+       - on Windows you'll need the latest ECL version from git (e.g. from 2012-09-01)